Donate Now!

 Scheduling of Electives

-NOSM Housing
+NOSM University Housing

 Housing is provided to residents for all CORE rotations outside of their home base and for elective rotations in Northern Ontario up to a maximum of six blocks per academic year.
-Housing may be provided for elective rotations in the communities of Ottawa if NOSM University housing is available.
 Availability can only be confirmed 60 days prior to the start of the rotation.
 Residents are asked to contact Housing at 60 days prior to the start of their rotation to see if NOSM University housing is available.
 More information on housing can be found on the NOSM University Housing Website.

 NOSM University Payroll Quick Facts